minimekill/The-Magic-Box/README.md

 ## What is going on:
-The program is pretty much dividied into 3 parts.
+The program is pretty much divided into 3 parts.

-The first part is the game it self, run from the main. ?????
+The first part is the game it self, run from the main.
+We use the PyGame module to build the game-world with.
+The game contains 3 key parts: Sprites, where we have the classes for the game objects, ready for instantiation.
+Then we have the Settings, where we set various properties, used in the game.
+Lastly we have the Main, where all things combine.
+Main is constructed by 5 key methods, new: where we instantiate our class objects and PyGame dependencies - lastly starts the game loop, run: where our gameloop is defined, update: where we can reset things during the game, events: where the box actually jumps and enemies move.
+Its also possible to control box by keyboard, arrows and space, draw: here all sprites get added and game is shown to the viewer.

 The second part is the decision tree... ???